aqifcse/adaptio-scraping/README.md

 **2. Which database engine I have chosen and why?**
 I am using MySQL because
-- MySQL is a robust and secure
+- MySQL is a robust and secure database
 - Here both of the JSON data can be stored as table row
-- Can be established relation between the fields value.
+- Can be established relation between the fields value and can be implemented different queries
-- MySQL supports JSON
+- MySQL supports native JSON datatype